bazer/ThrowAway/README.md

 }
 ```

-Or implicitly type convert the Value to int and use a try-catch block to handle potential failures from ProcessAreaCalculation.
-In case of a failure the exception details contain the Failure value."
+Or implicitly type convert the `Value` to int and use a try-catch block to handle potential failures from **ProcessAreaCalculation**.
+In case of a failure the exception details contain the `Failure` value."

 ```csharp